ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

         .. note::

             It is likely that your Linux/UNIX distribution already comes with some version of Python installed.
-For more information, see :ref:`Verify python version`.
+For more information, see :ref:`Verify Python version`.

-Verify python version
+Verify Python version
 ~~~~~~~~~~~~~~~~~~~~~

 Once your Python installation is complete, verify it with:

 .. code-block:: text

     python --version

 Virtual environments
 --------------------

 When working in multiple Python projects, it is likely each of these projects has its
 own requirements.
 Sometimes, requirements across projects can be incompatible.
 Virtual environments were devised to isolate Python environments, which guarantees